sova-org/Sova/website/static/doc_define_languages/define-languages.typ

 These events are mostly sent to the World, the interface between theTool and the different devices — hardware or software — that it controls.
 They can also occasionally be sent to other parts of theTool.

-For that the scheduler loops forever, executing sequences of frames (each taken into a finite set of frames).
+For that the scheduler loops forever, executing lines of frames (each taken into a finite set of frames).
 The events that shall be emitted at each of these frames are specified as a line of instructions (a program) written in the theTool Intermediate Low-level Language (theLanguage).
 So, each frame is associated to a theLanguage program.